Pipeline Protocol

 target_offset: array<int, 4>

 Additional movement from thetargetbefore clicking, where the four values are added together.
-Optional, default is [0, 0, 0, 0].
+Optional, default is [0, 0, 0, 0].contact: uint

 LongPress